see7e/programming-studies/README.md

 dependences: NULL
 ---

 > [!]
-The links are built for the obsidian branch, i was workin in main but now i'll split correctly and after that update all the interdocument links
+The links are built for the obsidian branch, i was working in main but now i'll split correctly and after that update all the inter document links

 ---